Back to posts

 5. Keep Humans in the Loop for Test Design

-AI is a powerful test generation tool, but test design — deciding what to test, what tradeoffs to make, what risks to prioritize — remains a human responsibility.
+AI is a good test generator, but test design still belongs to humans: deciding what to test, what to trade off, what risks matter.

 Practical Steps for Your Team

-If you’re adopting AI coding agents, here’s a practical evolution path:
+If you’re adopting AI coding agents, this is a workable path:

-1. Start with analysis.
-Measure how much code they generate in your repo and how test coverage changes.
+1. Start by measuring.
+See how much code these agents actually generate in your repo and what that does to test coverage.
 Establish a baseline.

 2. Add property-based tests to your most critical modules.
-This gives you a quality signal that’s hard for them to fake.
+It’s a quality signal that’s hard to fake.

-3. Integrate SAST and performance testing into your CI pipeline if you haven’t already.
+3. Fold SAST and performance testing into CI if you haven’t already.

-4. Create a test review checklist that addresses AI-generated code patterns — over-optimistic assertions, missing error paths, narrow test scope.
+4. Write a test review checklist aimed at AI patterns: over-optimistic assertions, missing error paths, narrow test scope.

-5. Experiment with chaos engineering for your integration layer.
-They can generate the tests, but you decide which failure scenarios matter most.
+5. Try chaos engineering on the integration layer.
+The agents can generate the tests; you decide which failure scenarios matter.

 The Long View

-CI pipelines should reflect this balance.
-Fast enough to support AI-accelerated development, but rigorous enough to catch the gaps that they inevitably introduce.
-The goal isn’t to trust AI-generated tests more — it’s to build systems that remain reliable even when automation makes mistakes.
+CI should reflect that balance: fast enough to keep up with AI-driven development, rigorous enough to catch the gaps the tools introduce.
+The point isn’t to trust AI-generated tests more.
+It’s to build a pipeline that stays reliable even when automation gets things wrong.